menu

 In Palo Verde, however, the average commute to work is quite long.
 On average, people spend 52.50 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Palo Verde does not have a public transit system used by locals to get to and from work.
+Palo Verde is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics